 Opened: September 2016

-What’s on tap: A slew of juicy IPAs and the occasional experiment gone right like Milwaukee Mule, a refreshing summer sour wheat ale made with ginger and lime.
+What’s on tap: A slew of juicy IPAs (including the outstanding regular, Happy Place IPA), the occasional experiment gone right like Milwaukee Mule (a refreshing summer sour wheat ale made with ginger and lime), and, if your timing is right, a well-crafted barrel-aged brew.

 Reason to go: The cool warehouse space has plenty of room for large groups and a beer garden that doesn’t disappoint.